gwleuverink/leuver.ink/source/_posts/writing-a-smtp-server-with-reactphp.blade.md

         $transferring = false;

-        // Step 2 - Instruct the client to start sending the data stream by dispatching a 220 Ready reply.
+        // Step 2 - Instruct the client to start sending the data stream by dispatching a 220 Ready reply. [tl! highlight:1]
         $connection->write(Reply::Ready->value . " Ok!\r\n");

         // These were steps 1 & 2.
 The client will now initiate the data transfer.